 Portraits.
 I like to spend around ten minutes with you creating some relaxed portraits, I do not rigidly pose these and instead prefer to put you both where the light is good and let you have a moment together.

 Generally I recommend keeping your groups list short, maybe around 6 or 7 groups in total in order to keep the time taken down to about 15 minutes.
-Nobody likes standing around for photographs for long drawn out sessions!
+Nobody likes standing around for photographs for long drawn out sessions and while I am doing this I am missing out on all the great photographs of you enjoying your day!

 What I do best.
 My signature style is capturing story telling images, I’m on the look out for these all day.
 I also like the photographs to sit together as part of the overall story, rather than a disconnected series of candid images.
 With full day coverage I don’t miss any of the action.